MyThinkingSelf/Thoughts/stoicism/diary1.md

 Starting a diary mixing thoughts, interrogations and progress on the path of a philosophy of life.
 ## 11/10/2015
 ### current readings : Irvine and Seneca
 I finished to read the book of Irvine, and discovered I read it during the stoic week (funny isn't it ?).
 I appreciated it a lot, from many facets (practical, personnal, non scholar, still a bit scholar to patch things up at the end).
 I don't see how it could have been better.
 But despite the 40 first letters of Seneca (to Lucilius) I don't know much else about stoicism so I can't really know how it could have been better.
+Edit : It seems I took octobre for novembre.
+Well Stoic week is yet to come.
+I just registered.

 ### angry for that ?
 I discovered I was too often angry (even during a very brief moment) against participants in philosophical podcasts I listened.
 I routinely produce negative comments out loud.
 I have various hypothesis on why that should be investigated futher.
 In the meantime, I decided to stop listening for today.